A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Veggie Calzone and Chai Tea Latte and some cool antique books!

-Marmalade Cat Café Downtown (#102 1195 Richter St, Kelowna, BC V1Y 2K8).
-This cool café offers healthy breakfast and lunch made from scratch, and vegan and gluten free options are available.
+Marmalade Cat Café Downtown offers healthy breakfast and lunch made from scratch and vegan and gluten free options are available.
 They like to display work of local artists and there’s often live music on Friday evenings!

 I love the vibe and colours of this café (dark blue and yellow), what a great contrast!
 While there are no real cats to hang out with, they sell some cool cat-themed stuff!
 They have three locations in Kelowna (Downtown, Pandosy, and Okanagan College).